Install WordPress

 Step 1: Requirements

 All major software have dependencies, other software or code that it needs to run.
 We used the ldd command to discover the dependencies of simple commands like ls when we created our chroot environments.
 When we install software via apt, the apt program installs the needed dependencies for us.
 Since our plan is to install WordPress outside of the apt ecosystem, we need to make sure that our systems meet the requirements for our installation.
-The WordPress.org Requirements page states that the WordPress installation requires at least PHP version 7.4 and MySQL version 5.7.
-It does not list what version of MariaDB is needed, but any version over 10.2 should work.
+The WordPress.org Requirements page states that the WordPress installation requires at least PHP version 7.4 or greater and MariaDB version 10.5 or greater.
 We can check that our systems meet these requirements with the following commands:

 php --version